FBI informant listed as owner of limousine in deadly New York crash

 New York Gov. Andrew Cuomo said Monday that the limousine driver didn’t have an appropriate license to operate the vehicle.

-He also told reporters that the limo, operated by Prestige Limousine, also failed an inspection last month conducted by the New York State Department of Motor Vehicle.
+He also told reporters that the limo also failed an inspection last month conducted by the New York State Department of Motor Vehicle.

 "The owner of the company had no business putting a failed vehicle on the road," Cuomo said.
 "Prestige has a lot of questions to answer."

-Prestige was also slapped with a cease-and-desist order Monday to stop the company from operating as authorities continue to investigate the crash.
+Prestige was also slapped with a cease-and-desist order Monday to stop the company from operating as authorities continue to investigate the crash, the governor said.

 The person behind the wheel has been identified in reports as 53-year-old upstate New Yorker Scott Lisinicchia.